esphome/esphome-docs/components/victron.rst

 Overview
 --------

 Victron devices have an RS232 output which can have levels at 5V or 3.3V.
-ESP mdules are not 5V tolerant thus special care must be taken when connecting an ESP module to a Victron device.
+Although ESP mdules are 5V tolerant, it wouldn't hurt to take some care when connecting an ESP module to a Victron device.

-If you have a 5V device you have to use a resistor divider.
-If you have a 3V device you can connect the VE.Direct TX from the Victron device directly to the input pin of the ESP.
+If you have a 5V device you can use a resistor divider.
+If you have a 3V device you can connect the *VE.Direct* ``TX`` from the Victron device directly to the input pin of the ESP.

 .. figure:: ../images/5v_to_3v3_divider.png
     :align: center

     5V to 3.3V divider schematic

 Please see the Victron papers for the pinout of the JST connector on your Victron device.